andycranston/monopng/README.md

 Good question.
 Here are my answers:

 + I liked the challenge of doing this myself.
-+ Almost no bloat - the first working version of `monopng.py` is no more that 140 lines of code.
++ Very compact - the first working version of `monopng.py` is no more that 140 lines of code.
 + Easy to learn.

 # Implementation details